The Québec maritime Blog

 7 Good Reasons to Visit Percé

-A very popular vacation destination for over a century, highly valued by artists and boasting a rich and fascinating history, Percé enjoys an excellent reputation.
-Here are seven good reasons to visit the area and marvel at the beautiful scenery.
+A very popular vacation destination for over a century, highly appreciated by artists and boasting a rich and fascinating history, Percé is a must-see in Gaspésie.
+Here are seven good reasons to visit this area and marvel at the beautiful scenery.

 1. Admire Percé Rock

-A landmark for early explorers and sailors, a long-time inspiration for many artists and an iconic symbol of the whole Gaspésie region, Percé Rock has amazed people for centuries.
-From the sea, the town of Percé, the top of Mt.
-Sainte-Anne or Bonaventure Island, take the time to observe this colossus anchored in the sea, admire its shape and details and let yourself be carried away, if only for a few minutes, by the fabulous images it brings to mind.
+A landmark for early explorers and sailors as well as a long-time source of inspiration for artists and an iconic symbol of the whole region, Percé Rock has fascinated people for centuries.
+Whether you’re at sea, in the village of Percé, at the top of Mt.
+Sainte-Anne or on Bonaventure Island, take the time to soak in this colossus anchored in the sea and let yourself be awed for a few moments by the images it evokes.

-2. Photograph the world’s most accessible northern gannet colony
+2. Take photos of the world’s most accessible northern gannet colony

-Where can you find the world’s most accessible and North America’s largest northern gannet colony?
-On Bonaventure Island, off Percé.
-Visit the island to encounter these amazing birds or go on a cruise to observe them in flight and nesting in the island’s high cliffs.
-Whether you are on land or at sea, don’t forget to take your camera with you and take advantage of being so close to them to take amazing pictures.
+Where can you find the most accessible northern gannet colony in the world?
+On Bonaventure Island, off Percé!
+Visit the island to encounter these birds or go on a cruise to observe them in flight and nesting in the island’s high cliffs.
+Whether you’re on land or at sea, don’t forget your camera so you can take advantage of being so close to these majestic birds to take amazing pictures!

-3. Shop for unique souvenirs in craft stores and art galleries
+3. Find unique souvenirs in studios and art galleries

-Percé has a very lively community of painters, sculptors, jewellers and other artisans.
-This is why you’ll find so many art galleries along Route 132, which runs through the town, including those of well-known artists such as Mylène Henry, Wazo and Marie-Josée Tommi.
-Take the time to stop in a few of them to appreciate the work of local artists and bring home a collector’s piece that will forever remind you of your visit to Percé.
+Percé is home to a very lively community of painters, sculptors, jewellers and other artists and artisans.
+This is why so many studios and art galleries, including those of well-known artists such as Mylène Henry, Wazo and Marie-Josée Tommi, line Route 132, which runs through the village.
+Take the time to visit a few of them to appreciate the talent of these creators and bring home a collector’s piece that will forever remind you of your stay in Percé.

 4. Enjoy a whale-watching cruise

-Fin whales, minke whales, humpbacks, blue whales, common porpoises, white-sided dolphins as well seals live in the waters off Percé.
-Embark on a cruise with Croisières Julien Cloutier to discover these impressive marine mammals, see them up close and learn more about their habitat, migratory patterns and behaviours through the explanations provided by interpretive guides.
+Fin whales, minke whales, humpbacks, blue whales, common porpoises, white-sided dolphins as well several species of seals live in the waters off Percé.
+Embark on a cruise with Croisières Julien Cloutier to see these impressive marine mammals up close and learn more about their habitat, migratory patterns and behaviours from the interpretive guides who will accompany you on this adventure.

 5. Savour a seafood meal while admiring a view of Percé Bay

 Fishing remains an important activity in the Percé area.
-The La Maison du Pêcheur restaurant, located steps away from the wharf, offers exceptional food featuring seafood and other local products as well as spectacular views of Percé Bay.
-Enjoy front-row seats to colourful sunsets over the sea while savouring an exquisite meal.
+The La Maison du Pêcheur restaurant, located near the Percé wharf, offers an exceptional and authentic dining experience featuring seafood and other local ingredients, along with a spectacular view of Percé Bay.
+Enjoy front-row seats to a colourful sunset over the sea as you savour an exquisite meal.

-7. Climb mountains to see the town from another angle
+7. Climb a mountain to see the area from another angle

-Although the Percé area is mostly sea-oriented, you’ll find a great network of hiking trails in the surrounding mountains.
-The Percé UNESCO Global Geopark gives you access to a network of 18 km (11 mi.) of trails as well as 26 geosites and several lookouts, including a glass platform suspended 200 metres (660 feet) above the ground.
-Put on your hiking shoes and head out to admire the many lookouts over the town and sea.
-Go all the way to the crevasse, a 60-metre (200-foot) deep crack in the rock located near the top of Mt.
+Although the Percé area is coastal, you’ll also find great hiking trails in the surrounding mountains.
+The Percé UNESCO Global Geopark gives you access to a network of 18 km (11 mi.) of trails, which will allow you to discover 23 geosites, including the crevasse, a 60-metre (200-foot) deep crack in the rock located near the top of Mt.
 Blanc.
 From there, look north: on a clear day, you’ll see the mountains of Forillon on the horizon.
+Be sure to admire the views from the lookouts along the various trails and don’t miss this opportunity to venture out onto a glass platform suspended 200 metres (660 feet) above the ground.
+The view of Percé and the sea is incredible!

 Author Jean-Pascal Côté